thumblemonks/riot/hacking.md

 What does that mean for you?
 It means Riot wants to be open.
 It wants you to make it better with your own little do-dads, knick-knacks, code cubbies, and under-the-hood rock'em robots.
 Riot wants you to do it just for you or if you feel so inclined, do it for everyone by contributing back.
 Before you can do that, however, there are probably a few things you should know about how Riot works.

-### Let's Start at the Beginning
+### Let's Start at the Beginning {#beginning-hacking}

 When you define a context in your test code, Riot will create a `Riot::Context` object (Context), tell it what you wanted the description to be, and push it onto the queue of contexts it knows about.
 This is boring so far, I know.
 When you define a sub-context (a context within a context), Riot does the same as before except that it tells this new context who its parent context is.
 The context tree is essentially flattened out in Riot's "mind" at this point.
-Riot just has one big list, though I did play around with the notion of only knowing top-level contexts.
+Riot just has one big list (though I did play around with a true tree structure).
 This way makes for some better abstractions of responsibility.
-As a context, this bit about knowing the parent means a sub-context can "inherit" setups, teardowns, hookups, and helpers.
+As a context, this bit about knowing the parent means a sub-context can "inherit" setups, teardowns, hookups, and helpers; and the linked-list approach still maintains a tree structure since a child knows only of its immediate parent.

 When a context is added to the list of runnable contexts, its innards are also evaluated in order to prepare/generate the actual setups, teardowns, hookups, helpers, and assertions.
 These are managed by the containing context only.
-When all of the contexts have been evaluated - which happens at run-time as the classpath is getting loaded in - Riot will run through the list of contexts in the order in which they were defined.
+When all of the contexts have been evaluated &mdash; which happens at run-time as the classpath is getting loaded in &mdash; Riot will run through the list of contexts in the order in which they were defined.
 When an assertion is executed, its result is immediately reported.

 Something special about Riot and assertions is that Riot creates a unique Situation for each context.
 The job of the situation is to be an evaluation instance for that context; or a data "jail" for the life of the context.
 Things like `topic` or instance variables exist only while the situation lasts.
 Anything that happens within a helper, setup, assertion, etc. are all evaluated against the situation.
 This should mean that contexts don't inadvertently use/collide-with each others' data.
 The situation is then thrown away when the context is finished.
+Thusly, make sure not assign a situation instance to a long-lasting variable and do not assign variables in situations to things outside of it; the GC monster will eat you when next you sleep.

-### Writing Your Own Assertion Macros
+### Writing Your Own Assertion Macros {#writing-assertion-macros}

 Remember that `equals` assertion macro from the [Daily Use](/) page?
 Well, it's an Assertion Macro and is just like something you could write.
 I mean that for real; it's not hard at all.
 For instance, here is the full assertion macro for `equals`: